 PBR pursues the three main science goals sketched out in \autoref{fig:science_sketch}.
-First, PBR will observe fluorescence from UHECR‑induced EASs at suborbital altitudes to validate the fluorescence detection strategy planned for POEMMA‑like space missions and to raise the technology readiness of relevant subsystems.
-Second, by recording a large sample of high‑altitude horizontal air showers (HAHAs), PBR will measure the cosmic‑ray spectrum and composition near PeV energies and obtain the first simultaneous optical Cherenkov and radio observations of EASs at sub-orbital altitudes; a 20‑day super‑pressure balloon (SPB) flight at a nominal flight altitude of \unit[33]{km} from Wanaka, New Zealand is expected to increase the HAHA sample from less then 20 events, detected by EUSO-SPB2, to at least $10^{3}$ and enable composition studies near $\sim0.5\,$PeV.
+First, PBR observes fluorescence from UHECR‑induced EASs at suborbital altitudes, demonstrating the fluorescence detection strategy planned for POEMMA‑like space missions and characterizing the performance of the relevant subsystems.
+Second, by recording a large sample of high‑altitude horizontal air showers (HAHAs), PBR measures the cosmic‑ray spectrum and composition near PeV energies and obtains the first simultaneous optical Cherenkov and radio observations of EASs at sub-orbital altitudes; a 20‑day super‑pressure balloon (SPB) flight at a nominal flight altitude of \unit[33]{km} from Wanaka, New Zealand is expected to increase the HAHA sample from less then 20 events, detected by EUSO-SPB2, to at least $10^{3}$ and enable composition studies near $\sim0.5\,$PeV.
 The suborbital altitude of PBR is crucial for these measurements, since the radio signal is difficult to measure using a POEMMA-like space mission due to ionosphere dispersion~\cite{Romero-Wolf:2013etm}, and signals from HAHAs do not reach ground-based instruments.
-Third, PBR will search for astrophysical neutrinos via targeted, rapid follow‑up of multi‑messenger targets of opportunity and by detecting upward‑going EASs produced when Earth‑skimming $\nu_{\tau}$ interactions yield $\tau$ leptons that decay in the atmosphere.
+Third, PBR searches for astrophysical neutrinos via targeted, rapid follow‑up of multi‑messenger targets of opportunity and by detecting upward‑going EASs produced when Earth‑skimming $\nu_{\tau}$ interactions yield $\tau$ leptons that decay in the atmosphere.

-By integrating optical and radio channels on a single platform and target‑of‑opportunity operations, PBR will deliver unique scientific measurements while materially reducing mission risk for future space‑based observatories.
+By integrating optical and radio channels on a single platform and target‑of‑opportunity operations, PBR provides unique scientific measurements that directly inform the design of future space-based observatories.
 The section that follows describes the three science goals (SG) in detail (\autoref{sec:science}); subsequent sections describe the instrument design~(\autoref{sec:instrument}), expected performance and sensitivity estimates (\autoref{sec:expPerformance}), before we summarize and conclude in~\autoref{sec:conclusion}.